-16 384 Physical Sectors (see also Annex A) on each layer reserved for drive testing and OPC algorithms (see Annex I).
-The order in which these Physical Sectors shall be used is on Layer 0 from the outer side of the disk towards the inner side of the disk and so on both layers from the highest address towards the lowest address.
+16 384 Physical Sectors (for 80 mm disk see Annex A) on each layer reserved for drive testing and OPC algorithms (see Annex I).
+The order in which these Physical Sectors shall be used is

-- on Layer 1 from the inner side of the disk towards the outer side of the disk,
+- on Layer 0 from the outer side of the disk towards the inner side of the disk and - on Layer 1 from the inner side of the disk towards the outer side of the disk, so on both layers from the highest address towards the lowest address.